NeonLaw/codebase/README.md

 Microsoft](https://code.visualstudio.com/).
 Using VSCode with Docker Compose as outlined in the previous step, you can edit files directly in the `shell` container.
-By doing so, you don't need to install _anything_ on your host machine except for Docker, as Node, Python, Postgres, and anything else we may add in the future will all run within Docker containers managed by Docker Compose.
+By doing so, you don't need to install _anything_ on your host machine except for Docker.
+Node, Python, Postgres, and anything else we may add in the future will all run within Docker containers managed by Docker Compose.